iota-community/treasury-web/src/_content/votingInfoItems/detailed-information-for-the-voter.md

 No Node operators or users came forward in support of IOTA AS.****

 This left the IOTA community with two options to choose from: Build vs Treasury.
+Other options were not part of the original two choices because they can occur later.

 A detail explanation about this topic can be found in the following Blog Posts from the IF: